 Apologies if you have received multiple emails.

-*Please note the extension on Call for Doctoral Consortium*
+Please note the deadline on Doctoral Consortium Contribution: June 11th,

 Boulder, Colorado, October 16-20th, 2018